davkk/masters-thesis/typst/main.typ

   ],
 ) <fig:chisq-comparison>

+As shown in @fig:chisq-comparison, the results demonstrate a consistent and significant improvement when applying two-dimensional corrections.
+For every particle pair analyzed, the $chi^2 / "NDF"$ value reaches its minimum for the 2D-corrected data.
+This provides a quantitative evidence that this method improves the correspondence of the reconstructed data with the MC truth.

 = Correction on real data

 The following figures show the correlation functions for real data before and after applying 1D and 2D efficiency corrections.
 Each of the two panels compare the uncorrected distributions with the corrected ones.

 In addition, the next figures also visualize the same correlation functions using 3D surface plots.
 Left plot shows the uncorrected correlation function.
 Upper and lower plots in the middle column display the results after 1D and 2D corrections, respectively.
 The right column contains two-dimensional ratio plots, which show the bin-by-bin ratio of each corrected distribution to the uncorrected one.

 == Correlation functions for pions